cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 }%
 ```

-The available modules are the following.
+The available modules are the following:

 - `wbrandom`: provides functions that allow seed-based pseudo-random number generation.